 Supervisory Board meetings and performance evaluation

-The Supervisory Board also convenes in the absence of the Managing Board, which usually happens before each meeting.
+The Supervisory Board also convenes in the absence of the Managing Board, which usually happens either before or after a meeting.

-An evaluation of the Supervisory Board is performed once every three years by an external advisor; this was the case in 2019.
-In the other two years, including 2020, the evaluation of the Supervisory Board is performed by means of a self-assessment consisting of a written survey, followed by in-depth, one-on-one interviews between the Chair and individual Supervisory Board members.
+An evaluation of the Supervisory Board is performed once every three years by an external advisor; the last took place in 2019.
+In the other two years, including 2021, the evaluation of the Supervisory Board is performed by means of a self-assessment consisting of a written survey, followed by in-depth, one-on-one interviews between the Chair and individual Supervisory Board members.
 Furthermore, the Deputy Chair interacted with all Supervisory Board members to assess the performance of the Chair.
 The outcome of the evaluation was presented to, and discussed with, the Supervisory Board in December, in the absence of the Managing Board.

 While the Managing Board’s performance is (indirectly) also assessed as part of the evaluation, this happens throughout the year as part of the discussions on succession planning in the Nomination Committee.
 This applies particularly when the performance appraisals of Managing Board members are discussed, as well as their performance versus their individual targets in the Remuneration Committee.
 The Nomination and Remuneration Committees report back on these discussions to the Supervisory Board.